Click button below for a printable version of the Illinois Alumni Association By-laws.

 Section 2.
 In the event that the advisor position becomes vacant, the Executive Board shall recommend an advisor.
 A co-advisor may be recommended as needed.
 The Regional Coordinator and International Headquarters must then approve the selection(s).

 Section 3.
-The advisor shall be a member of the faculty or staff of a two-year college with an active Phi Theta Kappa chapter, a current or former advisor, or alumnus.
+The advisor shall be a member of the faculty or staff of a college with an active Phi Theta Kappa chapter, a current or former advisor, or alumnus.

 Section 4.
 The advisor(s) shall perform all duties and responsibilities as defined by the Phi Theta Kappa International Headquarters, including collecting the fees paid by new association members.